gsimchoni/JSM_2019/deep_visual_inference.md

 ========================================================
 incremental: true

-- But it sure is good in Computer Vision
+- But it sure is good at Computer Vision
 - My idea: give a neural network thousands of scatter plots (mosaic plots, swarm plots)
 - Of varying linear correlation (Cramer's V, t statistic)
 - Train it to predict correlation (not calculate!)